 Trying to recreate a classical style is like an archer trying to hit the bullseye on a stationary target.
 But Sixpoint does not practice traditional archery - we practice horseback archery.
 This means we aim and release while in motion, and we are aiming at a target that might be moving as well.
 Over time tastes change, and our knowledge and perception as brewers change too.
 So as we move through time galloping on horseback, we adjust for all of the variables to find the perfect trajectory...

-We understand the role of taxonomy in organizing information.
-We get it.
-But it has no role in the creation of our beers.
-We don't reverse-engineer our beers to conform to dictated style guidelines.
+We understand the role of labeling for organizing information, so we've included it on our packaging, but remember that it has no role in the creation of our beers.
 Instead, we gather our inspiration from what a beer could be... then pull back and aim to hit the bullseye of that potential.